Eugene Marlow is an award-winning composer/arranger, producer, presenter, performer, author/journalist, and educator.

 Educator

-Dr. Marlow is a professor at Baruch College (The City University of New York) where (since 1988) he teaches undergraduate and graduate courses in media and culture.
+Dr. Marlow is a professor at Baruch College (The City University of New York) since 1988 where he teaches courses in media and culture.
+He is the senior professor of the Department of Journalism & The Writing Professions.

 Marlow holds five degrees: Ph.D.
 (Media Studies/New York University, 1988), MBA (General Management/Golden Gate University, 1972), MS (Music Composition, Hunter College, 2001), BS (Music Composition/CUNY, 1998), BA (English/Hunter College, 1966).